On $1$d quadratic Klein-Gordon equations with a potential and symmetries: Spectral theory in dimension one

 \begin{proof} The formulas \eqref{invFodd}-\eqref{Kodd} and \eqref{invFeve}-\eqref{Keven} can be directly verified starting from \eqref{distF} and using \eqref{psi>}-\eqref{psi<}, as well as $R_+=R_-$.
 We show this in the case when $f$ is odd.
 We have, for $\xi >0$, and denoting $\bar{z} = z^\ast$,

 Using also that $m_-(-x,\xi) = m_+(x,\xi)$, and a similar identity for $\xi<0$, gives us the first formula in \eqref{invFodd}.
-The property \eqref{TRKodd} follows from Lemma \ref{LES} since $T(0) = 1$ and $R(0) = 0$ under our parity assumptions ($a=1$ when the resonance is even).
+The property \eqref{TRKodd} follows from Proposition \ref{LES} since $T(0) = 1$ and $R(0) = 0$ under our parity assumptions ($a=1$ when the resonance is even).